Here is a short list of some things you might not have known about me:

 I am adopted.

 When I was younger and would tell my peers that I was adopted, they would respond with “Wow!
 That is so cool!”
 But as I shared my story it was often met with shaking heads and rolling eyes.
 They would brusquely respond, “That doesn’t count!”
 It is difficult in our early years to fully grasp the profound.
 Unfortunately, in my own ignorance, I allowed these interactions to rob me of the significance of my adoption.
-It wasn’t a matter of the cup being half full or half empty, it was completely dry—I became rather indifferent toward the whole thing.
+It wasn’t a matter of the glass being half full or half empty, there was no glass at all—I was rather indifferent toward the whole thing.
 I didn’t know what to think.
 But throughout my interconnected life experiences, as I have matured and reflected upon them, my cup is now filled to the brim and overflowing with gratitude.
 Proverbs 31 says that a woman who fears the Lord should be publicly praised even specifying that her own children should be the ones to rise and call her blessed.
 These words are long overdue.

 “There it was, against the fireplace, and there seemed to be scarcely anything else in the room except the sunny light on the floor.
 It was very long and dark; smooth like a boat; with bright handles.
 Half the top was open.
 There was perfected beauty.
 The head, the hand, dwelt in completion, immutable, indestructible: motionless.” —James Agee, A Death in the Family